gbelo/gBrogue/README.md

  * The multiplier for the color for dark and lit squares have been exaggerated, making it easier to tell what's dark or light or neither.
  * "This is a scroll of identify/enchanting" prompt is only given the one time.
  * Redid placement of items on the Discoveries screen.
 Of course.
+ * Replaced the "View seed" (~) command with a "View session information" of sorts.
+It shows the seeds, but it also shows you which conducts/feats you've violated, which you have earned (pending ascension), and which are still in the running for you.

 Extremely minor changes:
  * The title and main menu screen are different.
 Obviously.